-India is known for its bright, flavorful food, and its use of amazing ingredients such coconut, almond, spices, chilies and fruits.
+Indian food is so flavoursome, and there are so many great dishes to try.
+Indeed, the country is known for its bright, tasty food, and its use of amazing ingredients such coconut, nuts, spices, chillies and various fruits.

-128 New South Head Road, Edgecliff, NSW 2027
+Location: 128 New South Head Rd, Edgecliff, NSW 2027 Ph: (02) 9326 2659

 The restaurant describes itself as a fun-loving, passionate restaurant that even brings in some Hollywood A-listers!